montoyamoraga/puppet/README.md

-## itp choreographic interventions
+# puppet

-by yuli cai, aaron montoya-moraga and donald shorter
+an audiovisual reactive dance piece by yuli cai, aaron montoya-moraga and donald shorter

-for the Choreographic Interventions class
+done at the choreographic interventions class at nyu itp during the 2016 spring semester, taught by mimi yin.

-taught by mimi yin at nyu itp during the 2016 spring semester
+it has been performed during the final show of the choreographic interventions class and at the salamanca moves festival.